AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/view-the-organization-service-url.md

    ![](assets/four.png)

-1. Copy and paste this URL to Marketo, and enjoy the rest of the sync.
+1. Copy and paste that URL to Marketo, and enjoy the rest of the sync.